-Given the significant level of growth opportunities currently in DCP Midstream, LLC's footprint, we would expect relatively more emphasis on our co-investment objective over the next few years.

-- Acquire: pursue strategic and accretive third party acquisitions.
+- Dropdown: maximize opportunities provided by our partnership with DCP Midstream, LLC.
+We plan to execute our growth in part through pursuing accretive dropdown opportunities from DCP Midstream, LLC.
+We believe there will continue to be significant opportunities as DCP Midstream, LLC continues to build its infrastructure.
+Given the significant level of growth opportunities currently in DCP Midstream, LLC's footprint, we would expect relatively more emphasis on dropdown activities over the next few years.
+However, we cannot say with any certainty that these opportunities will be made available to us, or that we will choose to pursue any such opportunity. - Acquire: pursue strategic and accretive third party acquisitions.
 We pursue strategic and accretive third party acquisition opportunities within the midstream energy industry, both in new and existing lines of business, and geographic areas of operation.
 We believe there will continue to be acquisition opportunities as energy companies continue to divest their midstream assets. - Build: capitalize on organic expansion opportunities.
 We continually evaluate economically attractive organic expansion opportunities to construct midstream systems in new or existing operating areas.
-For example, we believe there are opportunities to expand several of our gas gathering systems to attach increased volumes of natural gas produced in the areas of our operations.
-We believe there are opportunities to continue to expand our NGL Logistics and Wholesale Propane Logistics businesses.
+For example, we believe there are opportunities to expand several of our gas gathering systems to attach increased volumes of natural gas produced in the areas of our operations or to build new processing capacity.
+We also believe there are opportunities to continue to expand our NGL Logistics and Wholesale Propane Logistics businesses.